V4Fire/Client/src/base/b-slider/README.md

 }
 ```

-- Method `moveSlide(dir: SlideDirection)` – Scrolls the slider to the next or previous element.
+- `moveSlide(dir: SlideDirection)` – Scrolls the slider to the next or previous element.

 ```typescript
 class Test extends iData {